Vyral/sam-levy/_posts/2020-10-14-are-you-focusing-on-your-needs.md

 {% include excerpt.html %}

-Being able to differentiate between your must-haves and your wants is crucial when buying a home.
-As a buyer, you need to **focus on your must-haves or needs**—these may include location, lot size, square footage, garage, etc. Your wants, on the other hand, might be things such as quartz countertops or new floors—things that can be cosmetically changed later.

-Weigh your needs versus your wants to get the best options for yourself.
-Focus on the things you can’t change because cosmetic alterations can be made anytime after you secure the home.
+Are you struggling to separate your wants from your must-haves when buying a home?
+It’s easy to get caught up in the excitement of finding your dream home and focusing on all the shiny features.
+However, it’s essential to zero in on your must-haves first.

+**What are must-haves?** These are the essentials you absolutely need in your new home.
+Consider factors like:

+• Location

+• Lot size

+• Square footage

+• Garage or potential for one

+**These are crucial because they can impact your daily life and the long-term value of your home.**

+On the other hand, we have wants.
+These nice-to-have features can make your home feel special but aren’t necessarily deal-breakers.
+Examples include:

+• Quartz countertops

+• New floors

+• Other cosmetic upgrades

+**While these features are great, they can be changed or updated later.**

+Weigh your must-haves against your wants to make sure you’re making the best choice for yourself and your family.
+If you focus too much on your wants, you might overlook a home that meets your needs.

-If you’re considering buying or selling and have questions, feel free to reach out to me via phone or email at any time.
-I’d love to speak with you.
+If you’re thinking about buying or even selling and have questions, feel free to reach out to me anytime at [**(602) 501-9352**](tel:6025019352) or [**sam@thebrokery.com**](mailto:sam@thebrokery.com).
+I’d love to guide you through the process and answer any questions you might have.